 • Yoast.
 I think it stands out just a bit more, but mostly because hardly anybody else uses it, so think about what works for you and pick something!

-Another opportunity for branding is the knowledge panel that might show up for your brand.
+Another opportunity is the knowledge panel that might show up for your brand.
 Knowledge panels are a type of rich results in the search engines.
 They are a great asset to have.
 Be sure to optimize everything you can in that if you have one!

 So, we’ve seen that branding is more than just having a logo.
 Branding needs to be consistent, as it is one of the hallmarks of a great enterprise.
 But, truly measuring and researching your brand is hard (and expensive).
 And, what exactly do you want to do with the outcome of that research?
 So, smaller businesses better just monitor searches for their brand to gauge if their branding efforts pay off.
 And, don’t forget: branding in the search results is something relatively simple, which can result in a lot of brand recognition.
 Which steps will you take to do better branding for your company?